CaptainDario/DaKanji/README.md

 I want to thank all the people involved in this project, without you the project would not be where it's right now!

-But a special thanks goes to michalpatryk and Nurellina.
+But a special thanks goes to michalpatryk.

 Please take the time and read the full [credits.](CREDITS.md)